-Syd holds a number of directorships including the Port Moresby Stock Exchange Limited, Kina Securities Limited and its Subsidiaries, Media Nuigini Limited, and is a director Papua New Guinea Sports Federation and Olympic Committee.
+Syd holds a number of directorships including the Port Moresby Stock Exchange Limited, Kina Securities Limited and its Subsidiaries, Media Nuigini Limited, Chairman of Bemobile Limited and is a director of Papua New Guinea Sports Federation and Olympic Committee.
 Mr Yates has significant experience in the banking, finance and investment industries.
 He joined Kina Securities Limited in 1997 as the Chief Executive Officer and Managing Director and has been responsible for the significant growth of Kina Finance Limited and Kina Funds Management Limited.
-He spearheaded the drive for the establishment of the Port Moresby Stock Exchange.
+He spearheaded the drive for the establishment of the Port Moresby Stock Exchange and established Kina Asset Management Limited.
 He is a Fellow of the Australian Institute of Company Directors, Fellow of Australian Institute of Management and a Fellow of Financial Services Institute of Australasia.